← Back to Blog

 If you are totally new to the hobby, pair this with our beginner prospecting checklist so the basics feel comfortable before you size bets on specific 1st Bowmans.

-FAQ: Bowman Chrome Draft 1st prospects in 2025
+FAQ: 2025 Bowman Draft and Bowman Chrome prospects

 Are Bowman Chrome Draft 1st prospect cards good investments in 2025?